 KEVIN R. C. GUTZMAN, JD, PhD, is author of James Madison and the Making of America.
-He is Professor and Chairman in the Department of History at Western Connecticut State University and a faculty member at LibertyClassroom.com.
-He is the author of several books, including best-sellers, has published in all the leading history journals, and writes and speaks frequently for popular audiences.
-He lives in Connecticut.
+Professor of History at Western Connecticut State University and a faculty member at LibertyClassroom.com, he is the author of several books, including best-sellers, has published in all the leading history journals, and writes and speaks frequently for popular audiences.
+He lives with his son in Connecticut.

 Tags: Kevin R. C. Gutzman, Thomas Jefferson, us government, US history